XVARY Composite Score

 more scale, less clean earnings

-debt limits the room for mistakes
+Debt limits the room for mistakes

 $12.0B in long-term debt is 25% of capital.
 That's manageable when growth is healthy.
 It becomes less comfortable when earnings are missing and the stock still trades on recovery expectations.